ivekhov/hexletpy/README.md

 # hexletpy
-# esercises on hexlet classes
+# exercises on hexlet classes